 Honor a friend or loved one by making an easy and simple Breast Cancer Awareness ornament for your Christmas tree.

-Making a Breast Cancer Ornament has been on my Christmas to-to list for several years.
+Making a Breast Cancer Ornament has been on my Christmas to-do list for several years.
 So I’m thrilled to finally check it off!

-This simple DIY Ornament was the most fun to make because I got to use so many of the
+This simple DIY Ornament was the most fun to make because I got to use several of the

 toys, I mean tools in my craft room!
-I already had everything so there was no cost involved.
+I already had everything so there was no cost involved for me.

-- Large Plastic see-through ball ornament (Dollar Tree)
+- Large Shatterproof see-through ball ornament (Dollar Tree)

 - White craft tissue paper shredded

 - Pink and White Embroidery Thread